Morrison government

 In economic affairs, after producing the lowest federal budget deficit in a decade, Treasurer Frydenberg predicted a small surplus in the 2019 Federal Budget, however the outbreak of the COVID-19 pandemic led to a dramatic increase in government expenditure and a brief recession by September 2020.
 Pandemic management became a core focus of the Morrison government, which instigated tight border controls, convened a National Cabinet to co-ordinate State and Territory government responses, and initiated a program of income support for business and workers.
 Two years into the pandemic, Australia had achieved one of the lowest death rates and highest vaccination rates in the world.
 In February 2022, the Morrison government announced a re-opening of borders to international tourist travel.
 By the fourth Frydenberg Budget in March 2022 ahead of the 2022 Election, Australia’s unemployment rate was at 4% and projected to drop to 3.75%, its lowest figure in 50 years.

 In trade and international affairs, the Morrison government concluded free trade agreements with Indonesia, the United Kingdom and India.
 In the Indo-Pacific region, Morrison launched the Pacific Step-Up initiative to increase engagement with Pacific Island nations, and revived the Quadrilateral Security Dialogue with Japan, India and United States.
 He also signed the AUKUS trilateral security pact with the United Kingdom and the United States to increase defence co-operation.
 The period was marked by a deterioration in bilateral relations with the increasingly autocratic Xi Jinping government in China, with Australia calling for an independent inquiry into the origins of COVID-19 and China responding with trade sanctions.
-Following Vladimir Putin's invasion of Ukraine in 2022, Morrison committed Australian military, diplomatic and humanitarian aid to support Ukraine's efforts to repel the Russian attack.
+Following the Russian invasion of Ukraine in 2022, Morrison committed Australian military, diplomatic and humanitarian aid to support Ukraine's efforts to repel the Russian attack.

 Morrison called the 2022 federal election on 10 April 2022, to be held on 21 May.
 After the majority of votes had been counted on election night, it became clear that the Coalition had no path to forming government.
 Morrison conceded the election, also announcing he would step down as leader of the Liberal Party.
 Labor leader Anthony Albanese was sworn in as the 31st Prime Minister of Australia on 23 May 2022.